ShaunLWM/node-csgo-gsi/README.md

 ## Options
 - ```port``` - Set the server port (default: 3000)
-- ``` authToken``` - authToken to accept from client.
-Make sure all clients have the same authToken (default: "" - no authentication needed)
+- ``` authToken``` - An array of authentication token to accept from client.
+You can have multiple tokens (default: [] - no authentication needed)
+    - Example: Team 1 can have "token1".
+Team 2 can have "token2".
+Team1's sub team can have "token1sub" etc.

 # Events